Prajwal18-MD/MedianAcc/README.md

 - MOTOR2_PIN: Arduino pin connected to motor 2
 - MOTOR2_PIN1: First pin of motor 2
 - MOTOR2_PIN2: Second pin of motor 2

+## Compiling
+The program is in embeded c and run thin program in the app Arduino IDE and use Arduino UNO board to run the program.
+The application is freely available on windows,MacOS,Linux from the mentioned website: https://support.arduino.cc/hc/en-us/articles/360019833020-Download-and-install-Arduino-IDE
 ## Installation

 1. Connect the hardware components according to the pin configuration mentioned above.